Child sex ratio in India: Likelihood of an imbalanced child sex ratio

 The natural "sex ratio at birth" is often considered to be around 105.
 This means that at birth on average, there are 105 males for every 100 females.
 Thus a significant departure from the ratio of 1.05 boys per every girl born indicates an imbalanced child sex ratio.
 Thus, India had a natural child sex ratio before 1981.
-A large city in India, Jhajjar had almost 15,000 more baby boys than baby girls, that is 128 boys per 100 girls.
+But according to the 2011 census, a large city in India, Jhajjar had almost 15,000 more baby boys than baby girls, that is 128 boys per 100 girls.

 Variables that change the child sex ratio

-Sex-Selective Abortions
+Sex-selective abortions

-In the Asian culture, families want baby boys, because it is traditional that the boys take care of the parents, while the daughters marry and leave the family.
+In Asian culture, families want baby boys, because it is traditional that the boys take care of the parents, while the daughters marry and leave the family.
 These families want to ensure elderly security, therefore they want more boys in the family.
 Typically it cost more to have a daughter and they cannot contribute to the family nearly as much as the son can.
-These factors cause family to get an abortion because they want the variables that the boys have to offer, and unfortunately it causes the child male to child female sex ratio it be imbalanced.
+These factors cause family to get an abortion because they want the variables that the boys have to offer, and it causes the child male to child female sex ratio it be imbalanced.
+Contrary to popular opinion, this is not driven by poorer families, but by wealthier ones, who can afford access to gender screening technology.